Member Organizations

 Overview of Statutory Framework for Accounting and Auditing

-As a member of the European Union (EU), Portugal is subject to the accounting, auditing and financial reporting requirements established in EU Regulations and Directives as transposed into national laws and regulations.
+As a Member State of the European Union, Portugal is subject to accounting, auditing, and financial reporting requirements established through EU Regulations and Directives, as transposed into national law.

 -